plaurin84/plaurin84.github.io/_posts/2017-09-21-installing-pnda.markdown

 * Bare metal using OpenStack tools ([Ironic](https://wiki.openstack.org/wiki/Ironic) and [Heat](https://wiki.openstack.org/wiki/Heat))
 * Virtual Machine using [red-pnda](https://github.com/pndaproject/red-pnda)

-The Virtual Machine installation is not suited for production use and only provides a minimal set of components for testing and development.
+The Virtual Machine installation is not suited for production use and only provides a minimal set of components for development and testing.

 For AWS, OpenStack and bare metal, PNDA can be used for production.

-While PNDA runs a cluster of applications, one can choose not to deploy all of them.
+While PNDA is a cluster of applications, one can choose not to deploy all of them.
 You can adapt the application set to your needs.
 PNDA does provide two pre-configured 'flavors':
 * Pico
   \- Intended for development and learning purposes.
 It's a fully fledged PNDA software but does not run core services in high-availability mode and provides limited storage.